qtiuto/lua-for-android/README.md

-  Around 2000000 method call(Math.abs) per second on my Oneplus 5 device Note that if you run it in debug mode,CheckJni mode is enabled by the vm,and it will take away more than half of the efficency.
+  Around 2000000 method call(Math.abs) per second on my Oneplus 5 device Note that if you run it in debug mode,CheckJni mode is enabled by the vm,and it will take away more than half of the efficiency.

 ## Documentation